-Pad see ew is a favorite of CHOW Operations Manager Meredith Arthur, so we decided to give her a version to use up her leftover Thanksgiving turkey (or any other tasty meat, from chicken to beef to pork).
+Pad see ew is a favorite of former Chowhound Operations Manager Meredith Arthur, so we decided to give her a version to use up her leftover Thanksgiving turkey (or any other tasty meat, from chicken to beef to pork).
 Filling and easy to make, this dish is sure to become a weeknight favorite.

 What to buy: We used a combination of dark and light soy sauce for a more complex flavor.
 If you’re having a hard time finding either, you can use only one, but keep in mind that light soy is saltier than dark so you’ll need to adjust your seasoning accordingly.